 Fraunhofer CAP offers professional R&D services to industry as a flexible and practical resource that responds to companies’ needs in the development of photonic technologies.
 Consistent with the Fraunhofer model, training of PhD and EngD students is a fundamental part of our mission.

-In the first four years of trading, the Fraunhofer Centre for Applied Photonics delivered many direct contract research projects for a host of industrial partners.
-Fraunhofer CAP also won 17 Innovate UK and 6 European projects leveraging the R and D capability of all our customers and collaborators.
+In the first few years of trading, the Fraunhofer Centre for Applied Photonics delivered many tens of research projects for a host of industrial partners.
+Fraunhofer CAP also won many Innovate UK and European projects leveraging the R and D capability of all our customers and collaborators.
 In these projects there is also a large leverage of funding and access to expertise for all.
 The evidence of our success is the growing base of repeat customers and multiple collaborations.

 Fraunhofer CAP offers a wide range of expertise and knowledge as well as fully equipped research laboratories.